RoyAwesome/WorldSmith/README.md

 ## Compiling the Source

 All major dependencies are included in the repository.
-They are
-* [KVLib] - Valve Key-Value parsing library in C#
-* [Sprache] - Monadic Parsing library for C#
+You may have to update submodules if you have errors with KVLib and Graph.

 Worldsmith also relies on some NuGet packages.
 If you are using Visual Studio 2012 or 2013, this will be automatically handled.
 If not, you need to install NuGet and restore the dependencies.